FranGarc/Pokedex/README.md

 ## Requisites

+### User Stories

+1. As user, when I launch the app I want to see the full list of existing pokemon so I can scroll through it.
+2. As user, when I launch the app, if I have no connectivity, I want to see the last downloaded list, so I can scroll through it.
+3. As user, I want the default order of the downloaded list to be by pokemon number, so that different stages of evolution remain next to each other.
+4. As user, I want the list entries to contain the species name and the picture of each pokemon.
+5. As user, I want to be able to search for a specific pokemon by entering all or part of its species name.
+6. As user, when I tap on one of the pokemon list entries, I want to see more information of that pokemon.
+7. As user, when I see the information of a pokemon, I want to be able to catch it.
+8. As user, when I catch a pokemon, I want to be given the option to give it a nickname.
+9. As user, I want to be able to see the list of pokemon I've caught, so I can scroll through it.
+10. As user, I want the list of my captured pokemon to use the nickname instead of the species name.
+11. As user, I want to be able to search for a specific pokemon by entering all or part of its nickname (or species name, if no nickname was chosen).
+12. As user, I want to be able to order my captured pokemon list by different criteria: date of capture, nickname, pokedex number (see story #3)

+## Analysis

+### UI Design (Wireframe)

+### Implementation Details

-At launch, the Pokedex will will download the full available list of pokemon from  [pokemon api](https://pokeapi.co/docs/v2).
+At launch, the Pokedex will download the full available list of pokemon from  [pokeapi](https://pokeapi.co/docs/v2).
 If the number of pokemon is bigger than the number of pokemon stored in the pokedex database, the newer pokemon list will be saved to the local database.
+This can be done during a splash screen.

-The Pokedex screen will show the entries in the pokemon list saved in the database.
+The Pokedex screen will show the pokemon from the list that was saved in the database.

-Tapping on one of the entries will open a Detail screen where more information of the pokemon will be retrieved from the api and displayed on the screen.
+Tapping on one of the entries will open a Detail screen where more information of the pokemon will be retrieved from the pokeapi and displayed on the screen.

-The detail screen will have an option to "catch" the pokemon, saving it to a personal list of caught pokemon.
+The detail screen will have an option to "catch" the pokemon, saving it to a personal list of pokemon captured by the user.
 Catching a pokemon gives the user the chance to give it a nickname.
+It will default to the pokemon species name, but the user will be able to edit it.
+An empty nickname will also default to the species name.

-The app will also have a screen to show a list of "caught pokemon".
-In this list, any caught pokemon with a nickname given by the user will display said nickname - e.g. "Roger" instead of " Pikachu".
+The app will also have a screen to show a list of "pokemon captured by the user".
+In this list, any pokemon the user captured, showing the nickname given by the user - e.g. "Roger" instead of " Pikachu".

 Any pokemon list (both pokedex and caught) will display its entries' name (or nickname) and image.

-Any pokemon list (both pokedex and caught) screen will have a search bar on the top of the screen which will work as live search box.

 The app will have a botton navigation component to choose which of the lists the user wants to see.

-The default list will be the "pokedex list".
+The default screen will be the "pokedex list".

 A settings option

-## Analysis

 We'll need